 UAE Tax Residency for UK Business Owners

-Leaving the UK tax system properly is one half of a clean UK→UAE relocation.
-Becoming UAE tax resident — and being able to evidence it — is the other.
-The two sit together.
-A founder who does the UK side meticulously but cannot show they were genuinely UAE tax resident during the relevant years has done only half the work, and left themselves open to the question HMRC most likes to ask: “if you weren’t UK tax resident, where exactly were you tax resident?”
+A business owner who does the UK side meticulously but cannot show they were genuinely UAE tax resident during the relevant years has done only half the work.
+They have left themselves open to the question HMRC most likes to ask: “If you weren’t UK tax resident, where exactly were you tax resident?”

 The three routes to UAE tax residency